Legends of the Hidden Temple: Gameplay

 The set design of Legends of the Hidden Temple was based on the Indiana Jones movies, and Marianne Arneberg of the Orlando Sentinel described the program as "a combination of Jeopardy and Raiders of the Lost Ark."
 The set design has been described as Mayan.
 It included areas for different types of physical challenges: a broad but shallow pool of water (the moat), a set of steps (the Steps of Knowledge), and a large, two-and-a-half-floor vertical labyrinth (the "hidden temple").
-At the temple's gate was a talking Olmec head simply named Olmec (voiced by Dee Baker).
+At the temple's gate was a talking Olmec head simply named Olmec (voiced by Dee Bradley Baker).
 Olmec narrated the stories told in the steps of knowledge and temple game challenges (although in the first season, Fogg narrated the temple game challenges).
 Each episode centered on a particular legend regarding an artifact (real or fictional) from around the world that found its way to the temple.
 Some artifacts included "Lawrence of Arabia's Headdress", "The Electrified Key of Benjamin Franklin", "The Jewel-Encrusted Egg of Catherine the Great", and "The Broken Wing of Icarus."
 Olmec also serves as the basis for the logo.
 In addition to providing an artifact, the legend also was important to other aspects of the show: the Steps of Knowledge used questions based on the historical legend, and the theme of the temple games was also loosely based on the legend.

 In each episode, six teams of two contestants began a three-round competition to determine which team earned the right to enter the temple.
 Each team was identified with a color and an animal, indicated on their uniform shirts: the Red Jaguars, Blue Barracudas, Green Monkeys, Orange Iguanas, Purple Parrots, and Silver Snakes.